Michaelcrem/workout_app/README.md

  * Each workout can be either done or undone.
 Undone is the default state for new workouts.
  * Each workout belongs to a workout list.
 This relationship uses a foreign key that references the workout list.

-# Accessing The Database / Manipulating Values
+# Accessing The Database / Managing Data
 The node-postegress module is imported in the application in order for the client to connect to the workout database.
 Once the connection between the client and the database has been made (async), the pg-persistence file can then communicate with the workout database in order to issue the SQL commands to the workout database.
 Once the query runs, and the promise has been fulfiled, the client will then disconnect from the database.

 The user will first send a request through the browser, then any values in the request object are used in the method calls from the pg-persistence file where data from the request object is interpolated as an SQL command and queried to the workout database.
 The result is then returned back to the browser and the user is able to see their own private individual workouts.

+# Routes
+The user first has to log in to acess their own private workouts.
+Authentication is used used first on the sign in page where the users name and password are stored in the database.
+Once sucesfully logged in, the user is routed to the workout list page where they can either create a new list, where they will be routed to create a new list page or if they click on a list already made on the workout list page, they will be routed to the edit workout page.
+The workout page also consists of satic assest such as buttons that have connectivity to the database via the pg persistence file.